Diophantine approximation on conics: Introduction

 was determined by Freiman in 1973 (\cite{FreimanHall}; \cite{Freiman1975}; \cite[ch.~4]{CusickFlahive}). \end{itemize}

 In \cite{ChaIntrinsic}, Cha and Kim consider the unit circle

-which is the unique conic of discriminant $2$.
-(Here and henceforth, the relation $\sim$ denotes equivalence under a transformation in $\SL_3 \ZZ$.)
-They find that the initial discrete segment of $\L(\C_2)$ has a similar binary tree structure parametrized by the solutions of another Markoff-like equation.
+a conic of discriminant $4$, finding that the initial discrete segment of $\L(\C)$ has a similar binary tree structure parametrized by the solutions of another Markoff-like equation $2x^2 + y^2_1 + y^2_2 = 4xy_1y_2$.
+This equation appeared earlier in the work of A.~Schmidt \cite{SchMinI} on what we will call the $2$-Markoff spectrum, which is more directly related to the conic

+of discriminant $2$.
+The connection of Schmidt's work to approximation on the unit circle was apparently first noted by Kopetzky \cite{KopetzkyApprox}.
+In \cite{KimSim}, Kim and Sim study $\L(\C)$ and $\M(\C)$ further, in particular finding a Hall's ray.
 In \cite{ChaEis}, Cha, Chapman, Gelb, and Weiss consider the unique conic of discriminant $3$,

 motivated by approximation of Eisenstein integers.
+(Here and henceforth, the relation $\sim$ denotes equivalence under a transformation in $\SL_3 \ZZ$.)
 The badly approximable numbers form a notably simpler structure, which we might describe as a ``rod'' (or a ``unary tree''): a single sequence, governed by a $2$-term linear recurrence, whose approximabilities converge linearly to the first accumulation point.
 In this paper, we study the question of Diophantine approximation on a general conic $\C$.